alderhilldigital/gitbook-building-websites/css.md

 `<div style="background-color:red;"> Hello </div>`

-This will add a div with the content "Hello" and will set the bacground background colour of the div to red.
+This will add a div with the content "Hello" and will set the background colour of the div to red.

 Embedded - style tags can be added to an HTML document.
 The content in these tags is CSS that can be assigned to an HTML elements in the document.